 The questions which are asked in this part of the eTA form concern the information in the passport.
 It is important that this information is written down exactly as it says on the passport.
 For instance, all first names need to be filled out as they are displayed on the passport.
 The last name is likewise required to fully match the one mentioned on the passport.
 This includes any potential double last names, even if they are rarely used in practice.
-If the passport has a second nationality, this also needs to be filled in.
-This still applies even if the traveler doesn’t have the passport of the second nationality anymore.
+If the traveller has a second nationality, this also needs to be filled in.
+This still applies even if the traveller doe not have the passport of the second nationality (any more).

 Passport details in the eTA Canada form